hodsonus/programming-language-concepts/README.md

 Programming Language Concepts with Professor Alin Dobra at the University of Florida.

 A variety of projects were completed and I gained exposure to compilers, interpreters, AST manipulation, and the tools associated with these concepts.
-We used ANTLR4 and java for these kinds of problems.
+We used ANTLR4/java or menhir/OCaml, depending on the project, for these kinds of problems.

 Exposure to functional programming was also achieved.
 Professor Dobra talked about concepts